 Looking for a delicious smoked chicken rub you can make at home?
 THIS IS IT!
-Amazing on smoked, grilled or roasted chicken, this rub is the perfect seasoning for chicken!
+Amazing on smoked, grilled or roasted chicken, this rub is the perfect seasoning for chicken.

 Folks, this is THE rub.
 Most of us that love to smoke meat spend quite a bit of money on barbecue rubs, trying to find the right combo.
 And they aren’t cheap!

-Here in Kansas City, you'll find hundreds of barbecue rubs on the shelves because love our barbecue!
-And, everyone has a "secret recipe."
-Well today I'm sharing my secret smoked chicken rub!
+Here in Kansas City, you’ll find hundreds of barbecue rubs on the shelves because we love our barbecue!
+And, everyone has a “secret recipe.”
+Well today I’m sharing my secret smoked chicken rub!

 Warning!
 This chicken rub recipe has some kick to it.
 But don’t worry, it’s easy to fix if you don’t like spicy food!
 I have some suggestions below:

-"Great mix!
+“Great mix!
 Smoked chicken thighs finished on a high grill that were phenomenal!
-I also used it on a smoked pork loin adding 2 teaspoon ground mustard that turned out amazing.
-Got lots of compliments!"JR, blog reader
+I also used it on a smoked pork loin adding 2 teaspoons ground mustard that turned out amazing.
+Got lots of compliments!”JR, blog reader